Huwinner/Digital-Character-Sheet/README.md

 # Digital-Character-Sheet-WIP
 Challenge with my friend on who can make the coolest DnD character sheet.
 Should be in JRPG fashion

+0.1.~ Functionality

+  Using Pygame to create an external program.
+Should retain same math and dictionary features as past versions.

 0.0.~ Functionality

   Ground level functionality with basic classes, functions, and dictionaries.